 Does Excessive Drinking Weaken the Immune System?

 Weakening the immune system is one of many negative effects heavy alcohol consumption has on the body.
-The mechanism is not fully understood and other factors such as age, gender, diet, state of general health may play a part.
+The mechanism is not fully understood and other factors such as age, gender, diet, and state of general health may play a part.

 Some studies have shown that, in moderation, certain alcoholic beverages such as wine and beer can actually decrease inflammation in the body.
 But at the same time, other studies suggest that even moderate consumption can do damage.

 Chronic, heavy drinking has been proven to lower the body’s ability to fight off infections.
 Long-term, excessive alcohol consumption has a lasting effect on the immune system.
-Even one episode of binge-drinking can cause mild damage.
+Even one episode of binge drinking can cause mild damage.

 How High Alcohol Consumption Influences the Immune Response